jhpyle/docassemble/_docs/ml.md

 that the above code exists in the interview `alphabet.yml` in the `docassemble.demo` package, the `group_id` will be set to `docassemble.demo:data/sources/ml-alphabet.json:abc`.
-See the [`machine learning storage`] directive for information about modifying this value.
+See the [`machine learning storage`] specifier for information about modifying this value.

 It is also possible to set the `group_id` to an explicit value.
 You